hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 2/Phase 2/README.md

-# Phase 2 – Understanding the ORFS Toolchain and Flow Architecture
+# Understanding the ORFS Toolchain and Flow Architecture

 ---